LBCrion/sfwbar/doc/sfwbar.rst

 -----------------

 Theme <string>
-  Override a Gtk theme to name specified.
+  Override a GTK theme to name specified.

 IconTheme <string>
-  Override a Gtk icon theme.
+  Override a GTK icon theme.

 TriggerAction <trigger>, <action>
   execute an action when a trigger is emitted.
 Trigger is a string, an